What are cluster headaches?

 A cluster period usually lasts from 1 to 12 weeks.
 They often start at similar calendar moments, especially during springtime or fall.

-Episodic cluster headaches: A series of searing headaches lasts for about 1 week, followed by 6 to 12 months of remission, with no pain.
-Then the week repeats itself.
+Episodic cluster headaches: A series of searing headaches normally lasting from 1 week to 3 months (although in rare cases they can last up to a year), usually followed by 6 to 12 months of remission, with no pain.
+Then the period repeats itself.

 Chronic cluster headaches: The cluster period can persist for several months, a year or longer.
 Periods of remission are short, lasting perhaps a month.